 - Brandon Igdalsky, General Manager of Pocono Racetrack, 90 minutes up the road and a world apart from Philadelphia, credited the Eagles Go Green campaign for motivating him and his team to embrace sustainability.
 In fact, he said that Pocono has the largest number of solar panels of any facility in Pennsylvania, not the Eagles.
 Have no fear, dear readers; GSB will get to the bottom of this issue!

 - I met an amazing young woman from Seattle, Kona Shen.
 Ms. Shen spoke powerfully about the non-profit she founded, GOALS Haiti.
 GOALS uses soccer to engage rural Haitian youth in community work and education that improve quality of life and develop new leadership.
 Now that sounds great but it reads kind of flat.
 That’s why Kona Shen will be a subject of a future GSB Interview that will, I’m sure, bring GOALS Haiti to life.

-What a memorable day—one that left me more bullish than ever about the power of the intersection of Green + Sport.
+What a memorable day—one that left me more bullish than ever about the power of the intersection of Green & Sports.
 Please visit GSB Thursday for more from Beyond Sport.

 Please comment below!